owap/tech_talks/cljs_2016june/README.md

 # Introduction: The OpenWhere User Interface State of the Union
 Developing the user interface is the bottleneck for many of our products.

-Developing UIs involves shifting both bits *and* pixels, which is a time-intensive process.
+Developing UIs involves shifting bits as well as pixels, which is a time-intensive process.
 Because it takes longer to develop UIs (generally speaking) than the backend components that support them, our capability backlog of backend-supported features piles up, putting pressure on UI developers to